nitishanand/custom-modal/README.md

 # custom-modal
-developed the custom-modal library using java-script.
+developed the custom-modal library using js.